learnk8s/learnk8s.io/newsletters/20190925-zero-trust.md

 [Learn more about the Learnk8s Academy](https://learnk8s.io/academy/ 'Learn more about the Learnk8s Academy')

-**2. Securing Kubernetes secrets in zero-trust environments**
+**2. Securing Kubernetes secrets in Git**

 Kubernetes secrets hold the most sensitive information of your application - API keys, tokens, database passwords, etc.

 If a hacker can retrieve one of these secrets, they could connect to your database without you even noticing it.

-- ❓How do you secure your secrets?
+- ❓How do you manage your Kubernetes secrets?
-- ❓Do you keep a copy or rely on Kubernetes to be the only source of truth?
+- ❓Do you keep a copy outside the cluster or rely on Kubernetes to be the only source of truth?
 - ❓How do you back them up?
 - ❓What if you keep a copy and they go out of sync?